-44 Implementation of relation in MongoDB CO5 45 Implementation of Aggregate in MongoDB CO5 46 Deployment the data on different tools like HBASE, Riak and Cassandra CO5 46 47 Implementation of all CRUD operation, Cursor and aggregate etc. on real world problem.
+45 Implementation of Aggregate in MongoDB CO5 46 Deployment the data on different tools like HBASE, Riak and Cassandra CO5 47 Deployment the data on different tools like HBASE, klak and Cassandra Implementation of all CRUD operation, Cursor and aggregate etc. on real world problem.
 Connect to MongoDB (by using mongo shell) i.
 Create database with name (ems) - use ems; ii.
-Create collection with following fields: {"name", age", gender", "exp, subjects, "type"" qualification"}, iii.
+Create collection with following fields: {"name", age", gender","exp, subjects, "type"" qualification"}, iii.
 Insert the Ten documents into "faculty" collection (Use insertMany()) Write the following queries: i.
-Get the details of all the faculty. iii.
+Get the details of all the faculty. ii.
 Get the count of all faculty members. iii.
-Get the count of all faculty members. iii.
+Get all the faculty members whose qualification is "Ph.D". iv.
 Get all the faculty members whose experience is between 8 to 12 years. v.
 Get all the faculty members who teach "MATHS" or "NETWORKING". vi.
-Get all the faculty members who teach "MATHS" and whose age is more than 30 years and qualification must be "Ph.D". vii.
-Get all the faculty members who are working part-time or who teach "JAVA". viii.
-Add the following new faculty members: {"name":"Ankita ", "age":34,"gender":"F","exp":25, subjects: ["MATHS","DE"],"type":"Full Time", "qualification:"Ph.D" ix.
+Get all the faculty members who teach "MATHS" and whose age is more than 30 years and qualification must be "Ph.D". viii.
+Get all the faculty members who are working part-time or who teach "JAVA". viiii.
+Add the following new faculty members: {"name":"Ankita", "age":34,"gender":"F","exp":25, subjects: ["MATHS","DE"],"type":"Full Time", "qualification":"Ph.D"} ix.
+Update the data of all faculty members by incrementing their age and exp by one year. x.
 Update the faculty "Sivani" with the following data: update qualification to "Ph.D" and type to "Full Time". xi.
-Update all faculty "DBMS" such that they should now also teach "Java Programming".
-CO5 CO5 xii.
+Update all faculty members who are teaching "DBMS" such that they should now also teach "Java Programming". xii.
 Delete all faculty members whose age is more than 55 years. xiii.
-Get only the name and qualification of all faculty members.xiv.
+Get only the name and qualification of all faculty members. xiv.
 Get the name, qualification and exp of all faculty members and display the same in ascending order of exp. xv.
 Sort the faculty details by their age (descending order) and get the details of the first five faculty members only.
-48 Implementation of case Study on different domain 1.
-E-commerce Platform 2.
-Inventory Management 3.
-Railway System CO1, CO2, CO3, CO4, CO5
+COS 48 Implementation of case Study on different domain 1.
+E-commerce Platform CO1, CO2, CO3, CO4, CO5 2.
+Inventory Management CO4, CO3